Skip to content

 Answer: 911.

-Why it works in the car: Everyone should know it.
-Road trips cross unfamiliar places, which makes basic safety trivia less boring.
+Why it lands: Everyone should know it cold.
+Road trips cross unfamiliar ground, which is what keeps basic safety trivia from feeling pointless.

 73. What should the driver do if trivia starts pulling attention from traffic?
 (Easy)